Orange Honeydew Melon

 Applications

-Horseradish leaves can be used in both raw and cooked preparations.
-Young tender leaves can be added whole to salads or minced and incorporated into salad dressing.
-Young leaves can also be used to make lettuce wraps, dolmades or in lieu of seaweed in sushi rolls.
-Combine with basil when making pesto or other sauces to add a peppery kick.
-Leaves can be steamed, sautéed or stir-fried.
+Horseradish leaves can be used in both raw and cooked preparations such as boiling, steaming, and sautéing.
+Young, tender leaves can be added whole to salads, chopped and added to vegetable dishes, or minced and incorporated into salad dressings.
+They can also be used to make lettuce wraps, dolmades, or used instead of seaweed in sushi rolls.
+Horseradish leaves can be combined with basil when making pesto or other sauces and also added to smoothies for a peppery kick.
 Older horseradish leaves can be chopped and added to soups or cooked with other leafy greens such as kale and cabbage.
+Larger and mature leaves may have a tough texture, so steaming will help make them tender.
+Horseradish leaves pair well with red meat, shellfish, eggs, sushi, chickpeas, avocado, tomatoes, leafy greens, and basil.
+They will keep for a couple of days when stored in a plastic bag in the refrigerator.

 Ethnic/Cultural Info